 On March 2, Washington State was the first to declare a state of emergency.
 California (March 5) and New York (March 7) followed suit.
 On March 13th US President Donald Trump declared a National Emergency.

-They are also adopting social distancing and they postponed or canceled many events where the attendance exceeds 50 people.
+They are also adopting social distancing and they postponed or cancelled many events where the attendance exceeds 250 people.
 All professional sports leagues have been temporarily suspended.

 These cancellations also apply to most of the entertainment industry.

-The disease has quickly spread to Italy, Spain, Germany, and France with the Netherlands, the United Kingdom, Norway, and Denmark close behind.
+The disease has quickly spread to Italy, Spain, Germany, and France with Netherlands, United Kingdom, and Denmark close behind.

-Italy has reported the most infections with over 24,000 cases and 1,800 deaths.
-That is a 7.5% mortality rate: higher than any other previously reported.
-The entire population, 60 million people, is in lockdown.
+Italy has reported the most infections with over 21,000 cases and 1,400 deaths.
+That is a 7% mortality rate: higher than any other previously reported.
+The entire population, 60 million people, are in lock down.

 In Europe, Italy has the highest number of air connections (tripled this past year) with China, higher than any other European country.
 In early January 2020, Italy signed a memorandum of understanding (MoU) with China to expand the air links between the two countries in order to expand tourism.